5 ways to practice emotionally sustainable leadership.

 After all, emotional intelligence is a prized leadership trait, right?

-I paused.
-I breathed.
-I responded calmly, even in high-stakes moments.
+I paused, breathed, and responded calmly, even in high-stakes moments.

-From the outside, I was thriving: thoughtful, composed, professional.
+From the outside, I was a thoughtful, composed, professional leader.

 The hidden cost of over-regulation.